- What is Counseling?

 The University of North Dakota is an equal opportunity, affirmative action employer.
 The UCC is approved by IACS (International Association of Counseling Services).
 We are a member of ACCTA (Association of Counseling Center Training Agencies).

 Stipend and Benefits

-Interns receive a stipend of at least $21,948.
+Interns receive a stipend of at least $25,000.
 The internship includes ten days sick leave and ten days of paid vacation, five days of which will be taken in the last week of internship.
 A minimum forty-hour working week, Monday through Friday, is expected.
 Up to ten days professional leave time can be negotiated for dissertation/CRP completion and/or employment pursuit.
-Doctoral interns receive $80/mo health funds in lieu of medical insurance.
+Interns will be offered health care benefits per the Affordable Care Act, a portion of the cost of which will be the responsibility of the intern.
 Like staff members, interns are eligible to obtain parking permits.